 Billiards – three pool tables accompanied by very professional playing staff and a bar

 Ping Pong – two ping pong tables with again, very professional playing staff that are more than happy to join you.
 Also accompanied by a bar.

 Barbers & Hairdressers – here tourists and locals can get their hair styled, cut or shave for 40RMB.
 Tourists can opt for haircuts that fall out of the norm for North Koreans.

 Pyongyang Cold Noodle house – for those who have craving for a delicious Pyongyang cold noodles dish this restaurant is opened quite late.

 The Yanggakdo’s rooms are clean and spacious, and offer great surrounding views of the city.
 Each rooms are fully furnished with air-condition, and have all the accoutrements you might expect of a high-end hotel elsewhere excluding Wifi.
-Each room has slippers, complimentary toiletries, towels, and flat screen TV with international channels.
+Each room has slippers, complimentary toiletries, towels, and flat screen TV with international channels such as Al Jazeera.